Best Practices

 - SHA256

-In order to obtain the best possible envelope for a user, we recommend calling the API with all three email hash types.
-If you are only able to hash or obtain one, we prefer:
+To obtain the best possible envelope for a user, we recommend calling the API with all three email hash types.
+If you are only able to hash or obtain one, we recommend SHA256.

 Phone number identifier (US only)